rpgreview/papersandpaychecks/pnp.md

 "Code of Cthulhu", published in RPG Review Issue 21, September 2013, by David Cameron Staples.
 Modified for *Papers & Paychecks*.

-Artwork by Dan 'Smif' Smith
+Artwork by Dan 'Smif' Smith and Randall Munroe (under license, see: `https://xkcd.com/license.html`).

 # Table of Contents